DashBlocks/docs/docs/website/dash-blocks.md

  * (0) primary is usually left click
  * (1) middle is usually scroll wheel
  * (2) secondary is usually right click (running this block once will disable right click on the stage)

+## Blocks included directly in Dash

+### Open website

+Opens a website, you can choose it to open in this tab, a new tab or a new window

+### Sound blocks

+Stop sound, play sound for x seconds, etc.

+### Starts/ends with

+Checks if a string starts/ends with another string